zikula/core/docs/Setup/Upgrade.md

 - Then **start the upgrade (do one or the other, CLI is recommended)**
   - Via Web: launch `http://yoursiteurl/` (you will be redirected to `/upgrade`) and follow any on-screen prompts.
   - Via CLI:
-    - Access your main zikula directory and run this command:
+    - Access your main zikula directory then
+      - Run this only when upgrading from Core 1 or 2 _for the first time_
+        ```Shell
+        php bin/console zikula:pre-upgrade
+        ```
+      - In all upgrades run this command:
         ```Shell
         php bin/console zikula:upgrade
         ```